acblainer/CTC_AUTOMATION/README.md

   - only build the selling curve for the styles that has the exact start week.
   - Question 1: what is dmdunit and why it has to start with C_
   -

+**Adam**:
+Heres my notebook file for the recship updates.
+I noticed a small part of the code doesnt work on the anaconda I personally downloaded because I originally built it on the company anaconda which has an old version of pandas.
+It might not work for you but I'm pretty sure its an easy fix, it just has something to do with the fillna code.